MQT Bench: Benchmarking Software and Design Automation Tools for Quantum Computing: Background

 \section{Background}

-To keep this paper self contained, this section gives a brief overview of the quantum circuit compilation flow with its different abstraction levels and the respective quantum software stack.
-The levels mentioned in this section are inspired by the structure proposed by the openQASM 3.0 specification~\cite{cross_openqasm_2021} and can similarly be found in many other compilation flows as well.
+To keep this paper \mbox{self-contained}, this section gives a brief overview of the quantum circuit compilation flow with its different abstraction levels and the respective quantum software stack.
+The levels mentioned in this section are inspired by the structure proposed by the openQASM 3.0 specification~\cite{cross_openqasm_2021} and can be found similarly in many other compilation flows as well.